mojaloop/mojaloop-specification/fspiop-api/documents/Tracing v1.0.md

 ### 3.3 Continuing a Trace

-To create the a trace, the following steps are performed:
+To create a trace, the following steps are performed:

 3.3.1.
 Mutate the _traceparent_ ([Table 1](#table-1)) header with the following values:
    > 3.3.1.1. _version_ ([Table 2](#table-2)) is unchanged.<br/>